shachafemanoel/hazard-detection-api-/ENDPOINTS_GUIDE.md

 This guide explains how to retrieve images and model response plots from a live detection session.

+For general API usage and sending detection requests, see the [Client Guide](CLIENT_GUIDE.md).

 ## Prerequisites
 1. Start a session using `POST /session/start`.
 2. Run detections with `POST /detect/{session_id}` to generate reports.